 This carrot and lentil soup is incredibly creamy, almost like a bisque, and high in protein thanks to the lentils.
 It’s freezer friendly too so it’s perfect for meal prep.

-It comes together in under 30 minutes, makes a big batch and is perfect paired with a baguette but is a complete meal on its own!
+It comes together in under 30 minutes, makes a big batch and is perfect paired with some hearty bread and is a complete meal on its own!

 How to make this recipe